-The EA National Dressage Selectors will select the Australian representatives for the FEI World Breeding Federation for Sport Horses (WBFSH) Dressage World Breeding Championships for Young Horses based on merit and with reference to any EA Selection Policy, in addition to the FEI Rules, in conjunction with the WBFSH.
+The EA National Dressage Selectors will select the Australian representatives for the FEI World Breeding Federation for Sport Horses (WBSSH) World Breeding Championships for Young Dressage Horses based on merit and with reference to any EA Selection Policy, and in addition to the rules of the FEI World Rules, in corporation with Breeding Federation for Sport Horses.
+In particular, horses must be registered with a stud book recognised by the the WBFSH.

-Only horses registered into WBFSH member studbooks at birth can be nominated and entered in the Championships.
+Only horses registered into WBFSH members studbooks at birth can be nominated and entered in the Championships.

-For five and six-year-old young horses to be considered for endorsement to the FEI WBFSH Dressage World Breeding Championships for Young Horses they must have a minimum of 1 performance of at least 80% at the national selection procedure event (Australian based horses) or CDI-YH (overseas based horses) with at least 7.5 for each pace.
+For five and six-year-old young horses to be considered for endorsement to the FEI WBFSH Dressage World Breeding Championships for Young Dressage-Horses they must have a minimum of 2-1 performances of at least 80% at the national selection procedure event (Australian based horses) or a CDI-YH (overseas based horses) in an official young horse competition with at least 7.5 for each pace.

-For seven-year-old young horses to be considered for endorsement they must have a minimum of 1 performance of at least 70% at the national selection procedure event (Australian based horses) or CDI-YH (overseas based horses).
+For seven-year-old young horses to be considered for endorsement they must have a minimum of 21 performances of at least 70%, -at the national selection procedure event (Australian based horses) or CDI-YH (overseas based horses) a minimum of one performance is required in an official young horse competition, and one performance may be from an official competitive Prix St-Georges.

-- a) For Australian based horses, results from the designated national selection procedure event as per the FEI WBFSH Dressage World Breeding Championships for Young Horses Rules only will be considered.
-The national selection procedure event is the Australian Young Dressage Horse Championships - b) For horses based overseas, scores must be obtained at a CDI-YH event. - c) Only home-bred horses registered into WBFSH member studbooks at birth with a UELN (Unique Equine Life Number) can be nominated and entered in the championships, as per the FEI WBFSH Dressage World Breeding Championships for Young Horses Rules.
+- a) Ffor Australian based horses, results from the designated national selection procedure event as per the FEI WBFSH Dressage World Breeding Championship for Young Horses Rules only will be considered.
+The national selection procedure event is the at least one of these scores must be achieved in the second round of the Australian Young Dressage Horse Championships. - b) For horses based overseas, scores must be obtained at a CDI-YH event. for young horses not domiciled in Australia, performances must be from official Young Horse qualifiers with preference given to shows using the FEI tests for 5, 6 & 7 year old's.
+If submitting performances using national tests the onus is on the applicant to provide proof that the level of the national test used for qualifying scores is equivalent to the level of the FEI tests for 5, 6 & 7 year old's - b)c) Only home-bred horses registered into WBFSH member studbooks at birth with a UELN (Unique Equine Life Number) can be nominated and entered in the championship, as per the FEI WBFSH Dressage World Breeding Championship for Young Horses Rules assport or FEI Recogi illion Card.